Rottweil: History

 Rottweil was founded by the Romans in AD 73 as Arae Flaviae and became a municipium, but there are traces of human settlement going back to 2000 BC.
 Roman baths and an Orpheus mosaic of c.
 AD 180 date from the time of Roman settlement.
 The present town became a ducal and a royal court before 771 and in 1268 it became a free imperial city.

 In 1463 Rottweil joined the Swiss Confederacy under the pretence of a temporary alliance.
 In 1476 the Rottweilers fought on the Swiss side against Charles the Bold in the Battle of Morat.
 In 1512, Pope Julius II gave the city a valuable "Julius banner" for its services in the 1508–1510 "Great Pavier Campaign" to expel the French.
 In 1519, the Rottweilers left the old Swiss alliance.
 They joined a new one in which their membership was extended indefinitely – the so-called "Eternal Covenant".

 Rottweil thus became a centre of the Swiss Confederation.
 The relations between the Swiss Confederation and Rottweil cooled rapidly during the Protestant Reformation.
 When Rottweil was troubled by wars, however, it still asked the Confederates for help.

 In the Rottweil Witch Hunts from 1546 to 1661, 266 so-called witches, wizards and magicians were executed in the imperial city of Rottweil.
 On April 15, 2015, they were given a posthumous pardon.
 An official apology was given by the City Council about 400 years after their violent deaths.

-Rottweil lost both its status as free city and its alliance with the Swiss Confederacy with the conquest of the region by Napoleon in 1803.
+Rottweil lost both its status as a free city and its alliance with the Swiss Confederacy with the conquest of the region by Napoleon in 1803.